sanjayr1/voter-pipeline/README.md

 3. Trigger the DAG from the UI (`voter_ingestion_dag`) or via `make run-pipeline`.

 Because the DAG tracks `source_file_hash`, rerunning a day with the same CSV results in a clean no-op branch; new hashes load only the delta rows and remain idempotent even if tasks retry mid-way.
+The DAG allows two concurrent runs (`max_active_runs=2`), so you can trigger it manually while the next scheduled run waits in the queue.

 ### Validate ingestion results